 Multi-color LED boat lights give you two or three colors from a single light.
 White and blue or white, blue, and red.
+Both LED underwater lights and LED boat deck lights are made in multi-color versions.

 Light as a Tool